acshulyak/TPC-H_on_hive_analysis/README.md

 #TPC-H On Hive Analysis

-This project provides the tools necessary to collect a variety of performance metrics on Hive and MySQL with the TPC-H benchmark suite.
+This project provides the tools necessary to collect a variety of performance metrics on Hive with the TPC-H benchmark suite.
 These tests were done with a single-node setup in all cases.
 In this README, I will detail the steps necessary to recreate my experiments.

 #Setup
 ##Dependencies